UniMath/agda-unimath/src/metric-spaces/discrete-premetric-structures.lagda.md

 {{#concept "discrete" Disambiguation="premetric structure" Agda=is-discrete-Premetric}}
 any elements in some [`d`-neighborhood](metric-spaces.premetric-structures.md) are [merely equal](foundation.mere-equality.md).

+In a discrete premetric, two points are at bounded distance if and only iff they are merely equal, in which case all positive rational numbers are upper bounds on their distance.

 Every type has a unique reflexive discrete premetric.